MartynHorslen/Laravel-Dashboard/README.md

 Improvement ideas:
 - A company page that lists all the employees in that company.
 - Refactor sidebar links into a component.
+- Delete logo image files when deleting a company.

 <!-- Known Bugs: -->